-2. Enter your total tax liability on line 4 of Form 4868, and the time to pay taxes.
+Although you are not required to make a payment of the tax you estimate as due, Form 4868 does not extend the time to pay taxes.
 If you do not pay the amount due by the regular due date, you will owe interest.
 You may also be charged penalties.
-For more details, see Interest and Late Payment Penalty on this page.
+For more details, see Interest and Late Payment Penalty on page 2.
 Any remittance you make with your application for extension will be treated as a payment of tax.